mediogre/frontend-nanodegree-feedreader/README.md

-* an extra spec - 'New Feed Selection clicking on another feed loads its entries' This one tests the scenario of actually clicking on a feed in the menu, and observing the changes after the feed has been loaded. loadFeed global function is stubbed with the spy which will call it eventually with the original argument, but will also add a callback in which we'll perform all the checks.
+* an extra spec - 'New Feed Selection clicking on another feed loads its entries' This one tests the scenario of actually clicking on a feed in the menu, and observing the changes after the feed has been loaded. nloadFeed global function is stubbed with the spy which will call it eventually with the original argument, but will also add a callback in which we'll perform all the checks.

+* an extra spec - 'API mocking ensures all feed data is rendered correctly' For this to be possible, I've refactored loadFeed function a little bit by splitting it into explicit "loading" and "rendering" parts:
+- loadFeeWithGoogle - which as its name implies simply loads the feed and calls the provided callback(s)
+- renderFeed is just concerned with rendering somehow obtained feed results.
+In passing I've also eliminated Handlebars templating compiling on each render. tpl-entry is compiled once and then re-used by each rendering.
+Now that renderFeed is easily testable, I've captured JSON returned by real API call, and can use it to thoroughly test the rendering part.